resyfer/mern-graphql-template/README.md

 ## Creating directories:

-There's a [shortcut](#shortcut) below, this long way is for peeps who want to know what all is being done
+There's a [shortcut](#shortcut) below for creating directories, this long way is for peeps who want to know what all is being done

 1) Either make a new github repository and clone it or create a local directory where your app will be, eg. `my-app`